 Frank’s choice of theme for the challenge this week was not well-timed.
 It's not Frank's fault.
 I saw lots of red, blue or green (RGB) during the last week.
 Barns, flowers, buildings, clothing.
 And of course, people.

 Sometimes there was an opportunity to capture what I saw.
 And sometimes, not.
-I live in an area of New Jersey that is still rural with some historic small towns for neighbors.
+I live in an area of New Jersey that is still rural with some historic small towns for neighbours.
 Princeton; Hopewell.

 But my town is mostly homes, streams, parks and farmland nestled into the foothills of the Sourland Mountain Range.
 Our roads are narrow and lack sidewalks.
 There are ditches on either side of these country roads.
 Pulling over to capture a sunset with a farm or open pasture in the foreground means stopping the car in the middle of the road.
-This is not advisable.
+Doing this is not advisable.
 It's dangerous and inconsiderate for the other drivers on the way to work.

 Fog blanketed the area Friday morning.
 I knew that I could find opportunities for photography.
 I ate breakfast and left for work early to give myself time to stop should an opportunity present itself.
-I took a route that I knew would take me past some scenic areas.
-Princeton Community Park North, the edge of downtown Princeton, Princeton Battlefield Park, Quaker Road.
+I took a route that I knew would take me past some scenic areas: Princeton Community Park North, the edge of downtown Princeton, Princeton Battlefield Park, Quaker Road.

 The area where the tree grows is wetland overgrown with thick patches of grass.

 My son is graduating from high-school.
 He applied to several colleges.
 Although he did not apply to the program, Rutgers University invited him to attend the Honors College.
-He’s very excited and so are we.
+He’s very excited, and so are we.

 Oh wait, what about blue?